API Reference (v0.4.21)

 @redirect

 Shortcut to @response.redirect.
-Not available in middleware and param handlers.
+Not available in param handlers.

 @format

-Shortcut to @response.format.
-Not available in middleware and param handlers.
+Shortcut to @response.format, used for content negotiation.
+Not available in param handlers.

 Example: